wxcuop/algorithmic-trading/README.md

 # Algorithmic Trading Proof-of-Concept

 This proof-of-concept (POC) demonstrates a machine learning-based quantitative research environment for algorithmic trading.
-This is a completely serverless implementation, creating backtesting environment as-a-code, scaling up the instances during backtesting and shutting everything down at the end of the run.
-The POC shows how to load and store financial data in AWS hosted Iceberg tables (market data and news sentiment data from Alphavantage), and how to build and backtest algorithmic trading strategies with SageMaker AI using technical indicators and advanced machine learning models.
-Training and inference can be performed both locally and on the ephemeral cluster, which is spun and shut down automatically.
-You will notice, that there is no need to provision EC2 or VPC at all, everything is based on the AWS-managed services and a declarative configuration source.
+It is a completely serverless implementation that creates a backtesting environment using an infrastructure-as-code approach, automatically scaling up instances for the backtest and tearing everything down upon completion.
+The POC shows how to load and store financial data (market data and Alphavantage news sentiment) in AWS-hosted Iceberg tables and how to build and backtest trading strategies using Amazon SageMaker, technical indicators, and advanced machine learning models.
+Training and inference can be performed locally or on an ephemeral cluster that is spun up and shut down automatically.

+Notably, there is no need to manually provision EC2 instances or a VPC; the entire system is built on AWS-managed services and declarative configuration.
 > The goal is to demonstrate the MLOps pipeline.
 Several reasonably realistic algorithms are included for demonstration purposes.
 This is a demo, not a production trading algorithm.
 Training is performed on synthetic data.
 The objective is to showcase the quant platform setup, not to demonstrate real alpha.
 Please ignore the negative Sharpe ratio and PnL; the focus is on demonstrating the platform, not on trading performance.

 ---